Tuesday, December 28, 2021

 Aura: Faint evocation; Caster Level: 3rd; Prerequisites: Craft Magic Arms and Armor, 5+ ranks in Perform; Cost: 3,430 shillings; Cost to Create: 1,930 shillings + 120 experience points.
 Weight: 3 lbs.

 Mindthorn: (Book of Eldritch Might II) This +2 rapier is jet black, made from an unknown material.
-If inflicts 1 point of temporary Intelligence, Wisdom, or Charisma damage (wielder's choice) upon any foe it strikes.
+It inflicts 1 point of temporary Intelligence, Wisdom, or Charisma damage (wielder's choice) upon any foe it strikes.

 Aura: Faint evocation; Caster Level: 9th; Prerequisites: Craft Magic Arms and Armor, feeblemind; Cost: 25,320 shillings; Cost to Create: 12,820 shillings + 1,000 experience points.
 Weight: 2 lbs.